 The data associated with a numeric probe can also be exported to either a CSV file (*.csv) or a regular text file (*.txt).

-Each line in the file describes the numeric data associated with one of the probe’s knot points, and consists simply of a sequence of n numbers, where n is the probe’s vector size.
+Each line in the file describes the numeric data associated with one of the probe’s knot points, and consists simply of a sequence of numbers, where is the probe’s vector size.
 For CSV files, the numbers are separated by commas, while for text files they are separated by spaces.
-If “include time data” is selected in the export dialog (see below), then the knot’s time value is also included at the beginning of the line, so that the complete sequence includes n+1 numbers.
+If “include time data” is selected in the export dialog (see below), then the knot’s time value is also included at the beginning of the line, so that the complete sequence includes numbers.

-The time values exported with a probe are probe relative, so that t=0 corresponds to the probe’s start time and any scaling is ignored.
+The time values exported with a probe are probe relative, so that corresponds to the probe’s start time and any scaling is ignored.

 To export a probe’s data, first select the probe (either within the navigation panel or by left-clicking on its timeline display bar), and then right-click and choose “Export data as ...” from the resulting pull-down menu.